 6.3.
 Still in the Render tab, you have an option called "Bake".
 Unfold it by clicking on the dropdown arrow.

 6.4.
 In the Bake Type, choose "Normal".

 6.6.
 Alright it's time to bake!
 Select first your HighPoly, second your LowPoly.
-In the Shader Editor, make sure the node containing the image on which we are going to bake is selected, that is to say outline in white.
-Then hit bake and wait for Blender to work its magic!
+In the Shader Editor, make sure the node containing the image on which we are going to bake is selected, that is to say outlined in white.
+Then hit "bake" and wait for Blender to work its magic!

 Bake Diffuse Map¶

 The "Diffuse" Map is another name for the "Color" Map, that is to say basically the color texture of your model.
 The baking process is exactly the same as for the Normal Map,, except a few options.

 7.1.
 In the UV Editor, close the Normal Map by clicking on the cross.

 7.2.
 Create a new image, exactly like we did in step 5.9.
 Name it "Diffuse Map".
 For the best result, put the resolution at 2048 x 2048 pixels.

 7.3.
 Into the Shader Editor, click on the Normal_Map node and hit "Shift + D" to duplicate it, then place it anywhere in the window by clicking again.
 You can also hit "Shift + A" and add a new texture node, as we did in step 5.11.

 7.4.
 Open the image menu inside the node, and choose the Diffuse you have just created.